 Local police can often target LGBT+ clubs and bars, to entrap those who are inside.
 It’s not exactly common, but it’s not unheard of either, so it’s good to be aware.

 4. Connect with other LGBT+ Travellers and Locals

-For similar reasons I’ve mentioned above, it’s great to connect with other LGBT+ travellers and locals.
-Not only to share advice and experiences, but it’s reassuring to know other LGBT+ travellers are in the same position you are.
+For similar reasons I’ve mentioned above, it’s great to connect with other LGBTQ+ travellers and locals.
+Not only to share advice and experiences, but it’s reassuring to know others are in the same position you are.

-Otherwise, you can follow LGBT+ travellers on Instagram.
-Or read dedicated LGBT+ travel blogs such as our own or The Nomadic Boys.
-We both share our experiences travelling as an LGBT couple.
-And please don’t hesitate to get in touch.
-We are always happy to help in any way we can.
+Otherwise, you can follow LGBTQ+ travellers on Instagram.
+Or read dedicated LGBTQ+ travel blogs such as our own or The Nomadic Boys.

 Some other great platforms for connecting with people are:

 - Local Dating Apps such as Grindr & Tinder